JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 To start the containers run `docker-compose up -d`

+**IMPORTANT:** There are Mysql-default-passwords set in the `./environment.env` file.
+If you plan to run WoDone anywhere you MUST CHANGE THESE PASSWORDS!!!
+As the Database is not accessable from outside it's own Docker network this should be reasonably safe though - but bad practise.

 _Note: WoDone is currently only compatible with cuda-caplable Nvidia-GPUs.
 You can modify the docker-compose.yml in order to use CPU compute but this will slow down image generation drasticly, taking as much as an hour or more per image._

 <!-- Use -->